mikekasprzak/svg-sprite-tools/README.md

 * `<defs></defs>` is not needed
 * `xmlns='blah'` attributes are not needed (invalid XML, but SVG is SVG)
 * File can begin with `<svg>` instead of an XML header
 * All SVG assets will be loaded in to the global scope.
 Really, you should only have one SVG file you embed/load, not multiple.
-The `<use xlink:href="my_file.svg#icon-banana">` syntax is wonky.
+The `<use xlink:href="my_file.svg#icon-banana">` syntax is wonky anyway.

 ## svg-sprite-css
 Takes an svg-sprite package and generates a CSS file containing new widths, for any icon that isn't square (icons are assumed to be 1em by 1em).
 This CSS code will correct the aspect ratio.